-The department's professional activities are very broad and include mainly research in the field of:
+The professional activities of the department are very broad and include, in particular, research in the following areas:

 In the field of analytical chemistry and materials chemistry, the department conducts research on: